A gifted deposit is a sum of money or equity given to you by a third party as a deposit on a property.

 - Limited company/SPV buy-to-let purchase

-Whilst gifted deposit mortgages might appear simple, lenders all have individual criteria so it pays to shop around.
-Fortunately, we are specialists in this field.
-Our experience shows that there are four main issues to be aware of when considering a gifted deposit mortgage.
+Whilst gifted deposit mortgages might appear simple, lenders all have different criteria so it pays to shop around.
+Fortunately, we are specialists in this field so we are able to help you choose the best mortgage for your circumstances.

 - Whether or not you’re a first-time buyer